The Hill (2023 film)

-The Hill is an upcoming American biographical sports drama film directed by Jeff Celentano and written by Angelo Pizzo and Scott Marshall Smith.
-It stars Dennis Quaid, Colin Ford, Joelle Carter, Randy Houser, Bonnie Bedelia and Scott Glenn.
+The Hill is a 2023 American biographical sports drama film about baseball player Rickey Hill overcoming a physical handicap in order to try out for a legendary major league scout.
+It was directed by Jeff Celentano from a screenplay by Angelo Pizzo and Scott Marshall Smith.
+It stars Dennis Quaid, Colin Ford, Joelle Carter, Randy Houser, Jesse Berry, Bonnie Bedelia, and Scott Glenn.

-The film is scheduled to be released in theaters on August 18, 2023, by Briarcliff Entertainment.
+The film was released in the United States in theaters by Briarcliff Entertainment on August 25, 2023.